 We will focus on the skills required for children to adapt to an ever-changing digital world and want our children to become independent and resilient users of technology, having the confidence and critical problem-solving skills required for their future.
 We want our pupils to be able to operate in the 21st century workplace and we want them to know the career opportunities that will be open to them if they study computing.

-Please click here for a copy of our Computing long term planning document including the National Curriculum Programmes of Study for Key Stages 1 and 2.
+Please click here for a copy of our table showing Computing EYFS and National Curriculum Programmes of Study for Key Stages 1 and 2.